 Different bays and harbors have very different rates of exchange and residency making some more susceptible to pollution effects than others.

-Figure .
-The number of days it takes for the total volume of bay or harbor to be replaced with new water.
+Figure 3.
+The number of days it takes for the total volume of each bay or harbor to be replaced with new water.

 We can mitigate our impact on the bays and harbors we use in a few different ways.
-We can be more conscious of our impact and our anchorage for the night taking into account what the current tidal difference is, how well exchanged the bay or harbor we are staying in is, and how many days the surfactants will remain in that harbor or bay.
+We can be more conscious of our impact and choose our anchorage for the night taking into account what the current tidal difference is, how well exchanged the bay or harbor we are staying in is, and how many days the surfactants will remain in that harbor or bay.
 We can also change our soap to one with less or no surfactants.
-Some alternatives are Ms. Meyer’s Dish Soap, a soap that has ‘natural’ plant derived surfactants in it better than completely artificial or petroleum based onesDr.
-Bronner’s Magic Pure Castile Liquid Soap, a multi-purpose soap with no surfactantsand Aubrey Organics Earth Aware All-Purpose Cleaner, another all-purpose cleaner with no surfactants.
+Some alternatives are Ms. Meyer’s Dish Soap, a soap that has ‘natural’ plant derived surfactants in it which are at least better than completely artificial or petroleum based ones; Dr. Bronner’s Magic Pure Castile Liquid Soap, a multi-purpose soap with no surfactants; and Aubrey Organics Earth Aware All-Purpose Cleaner, another all-purpose cleaner with no surfactants.
 A grey water system put into the galley would also allow the Gato Verde to choose a location to dump surfactants so they would end up in very high flow areas like Haro Strait instead of small low exchange harbors like Reid Harbor.

-Refrences
+References

 Sales D, Perales J A, Manzano M A, Quiroga J M. 1999.
 Anionic surfactant biodegradation in seawater.
 Boletin Instituto Espanol de Oceanografia.
 15: 517-522.